AndreaLopezAraujo/SmartContracts/bash/README.md

     make docker
     ```
 # Initial Trade Network and Applications
 The initial network has four organizations, each with one peer and CA, as illustrated in the below diagram.
-All peers other than the one in the Carrier's organization uses a CouchDB instance as its backing database.
-(The carrier peer uses the default LevelDB).
+All peers other than the one in the Senecas's organization uses a CouchDB instance as its backing database.
+(The senecas peer uses the default LevelDB).

 ![alt text](../images/Initial-Network.png)